Why Doesn’t My Partner Moan When We Have Sex?

 Most men have watched porn.
-The number might surprise you: up to 98 percent at least once, according to a 2006 Danish study that looked at 18- to 30-year-old men and women.
-While there's no shame in watching adult entertainment, it's easy to forget that what you're seeing is often staged, scripted and an unrealistic performance of exaggerated pleasure.
+The number might surprise you: up to 98 percent at least once, according to a 2006 Danish study that looked at 18- to 30-year-olds, man and woman.
+While there's no shame in watching adult entertainment, it's easy to forget that what you're seeing is often staged, not a realistic version of sex.

-So when men who watch porn are having intercourse, that disconnect might make them compare situations and wonder, "Why isn't my girlfriend sounding like they do in the videos?"
+So when men who watch porn (whether to masturbate or not) are having intercourse, that disconnect might make them compare situations and wonder, "Why isn't my girl or wife sounding like they do in the videos?"

 I'm sorry to report that, in the real world, many women don't moan during sex.
 And if they do, it's not the full-throated yowl of uncontrolled rapture you're comparing it to.
 But this doesn't mean you're doing something wrong.

 'We train ourselves early on to be quiet when experiencing sexual pleasure.
 Moaning is often an intentional, learned behavior rather than a natural response.'